 Lastly, it is very important to have a complete & final set before bid.
 While we understand changes are caught and made, bids can vary greatly if builders and suppliers are working of differing sets of plans & incomplete specifications.
 Incomplete specifications lead to assumptions by the contractor.
 Assumptions will make for a larger difference in bid totals & a lack of quality finishes included in the low bid.

-Your bids should come back relatively close unless there was a mistake made or the builder made some wrong assumptions.
+Bids should come back relatively close unless there was a mistake made or the builder made some wrong assumptions.
 Although it might look good as an initial bid, bid mistakes are never good.
 Mistakes lead to incomplete jobs, inferior materials, inferior workmanship, contractors getting fired (and having to hire another contractor to finish at a higher price) and lawsuits.
 If you get 3 bids and 2 are close and 1 is different, select your builder based on the 2 bids that are close in price.